christophergarthwood/appdevstig_docs/Template_014_SoftwareDevelopmentLifecycleStandard.md

 [VISOR Central Repository](https://bitbucket.di2e.net/projects/NRL7331/repos/visor_gops_parser/browse)

-Additional information regarding operational deployment is located in the section Transferring Code from Development to Deployment (APSC-DV-003010).
+Additional information regarding operational deployment is in the section Transferring Code from Development to Deployment (APSC-DV-003010).

 All modifications to any configurable part of the project will be managed and tracked by using the tracking system.